-Second Class, Upper Division 60% to less than 70% Second Class, Lower Division 50% to less than 60%
+First Class Second Class, Upper Division Second Class, Lower Division 70% or more 60% to less than 70% 50% to less than 60%

 - Mark profile.
 Where a student achieves an aggregate mark which is not more than 3 marks below a classification boundary (60 or 70) and has at least 80 Level 7 credits in a higher classification than the aggregate mark, the Programme Board will recommend that the higher classification be awarded. - 11.11 A viva voce examination may be required, at the discretion of the Programme Board, at any stage of assessment at Level 7.